 Latina Fresh Beef Tortellini & Ready Ragu Sauce

 Prices for Latina Fresh pasta products start from $4.50 for a 200g pack from the brand’s Latina Fresh Kids Mini range.

 Latina Fresh received four stars for taste and texture, before landing on three stars for overall satisfaction and everywhere else.

 Which fresh pasta should I buy?

 There are dozens of fresh pasta varieties to choose from, but ultimately your choice will depend on what you plan to dish up.
 Fresh pasta is made from a dough of eggs and flour which gets kneaded and rolled until it’s as thin or thick as desired.
 It then gets cut into strands of different widths to make different pastas like fettuccine or lasagne, or gets stuffed into tortellini and ravioli.
-So, choose your recipe and move forth.

 About the author of this page